xStrixU/xStrixU/README.md

 ### Hi there, I'm xStrixU 👋

+🧒🏼 **About me:**
-I'm 16 years old programmer from Poland.
-I focus on writing in Java, NodeJS and Golang.
-I'm interested in network programming.
+16 year old programming freak from Poland, future fullstack developer at React and Spring.
+I write the most in Java, Kotlin, NodeJS and TypeScript.
+I am also amator in GoLang, PHP and C++.

 📈 **GitHub Stats:**